Alistair McGowan: Return to acting and radio work (2005)

+Also in 2011, he co-starred in season one of the CBBC series Leonardo as Piero di Cosimo de' Medici (being replaced in the role for season 2 by James Clyde).

 In 2013, McGowan embarked on a fifty-date stand-up tour in his show Not Just A Pretty Voice.
 He also took part, with Eddie Izzard, in the first ever stand-up show performed by two English comics totally in French in Sheffield.
 His voice appeared in the film The Unbeatables.

 From 10 June to 11 July 2015, McGowan starred as Jimmy Savile in An Audience with Jimmy Savile, a play written by Jonathan Maitland, at the Park Theatre in London.
 McGowan was praised for his performance.
 The show was transferred to the Edinburgh Festival Fringe in August.
-He made another cameo as Savile in the movie, Creation Stories about Creation Records owner, Alan McGee.
+He made another cameo as Savile in the movie Creation Stories about Creation Records owner Alan McGee.

+In 2018, McGowan was a voice-artist, writer, and producer on the topical re-voicing show The Week That Wasn't on Sky One.
+In 2022, he narrated the documentary film My Name is Alfred Hitchcock as Alfred Hitchcock.

 Music

 In 2013 McGowan explained in a piece for The Guardian that he had "... hero-worshipped the French composer Erik Satie for many years.
 Not only was he a hugely innovative and visionary composer – but he was also a man with a passion for all forms of art."

-In October 2014 McGowan narrated, in the guise of Satie, a concert of surrealist ballet music from Paris in the 1920s, given by the BBC Concert Orchestra at the Queen Elizabeth Hall in London and broadcast live by BBC Radio 3.

-In September 2017 he released a debut album on Sony Classical, featuring piano performances of several short classical pieces, all chosen and learned by him.
-Previously McGowan could only ever play two pieces, but then practised for up to six hours a day over a nine-month period, despite already being in his early 50s.
+In 2014 McGowan narrated, in the guise of Satie, a concert of surrealist ballet music from Paris in the 1920s, given by the BBC Concert Orchestra at the Queen Elizabeth Hall in London and broadcast live by BBC Radio 3.
+In 2017 he released a debut album on Sony Classical featuring piano performances of classical music.
+Having previously had a very limited repertoire, McGowan practised intensively for nine months to complete the recording.